-In order to graduate from Inova Fairfax Hospital Medical Laboratory Science Program and to qualify to take the Board of Registry examination, the requirements are as follows:
+In order to graduate from Inova Fairfax Hospital School of Medical Laboratory Science and to qualify to take the ASCP National Board of Certification examination, the requirements are as follows:

 This course also covers the mechanisms involved in the coagulation system, including platelet function, coagulation factors, and fibrinolytic system.
 Bleeding and clotting disorders as well as treatment modalities are discussed.
 Laboratory evaluation of the hemostatic process and the correlation of laboratory findings with disease states will be emphasized.